 In addition to Hobbycraft, an amazing group of companies and individuals have been instrumental in helping to realise AIABII.
 Key supporters include our longterm print and framing partners, Menor, who have photographed and framed all of the project artwork, and frame suppliers Larson-Juhl, who supplied the materials for the frames.
-We are also grateful to Hatch Gallery in Christchurch, Dorset for hosting an exhibition in January 2020, to ZPR in assisting with project PR and to Preservation Equipment for supplying the acid-free paper used to protect the artwork.
+We are also grateful to Hatch Gallery in Dorset and Graham Hunter Gallery in London for hosting exhibitions, to ZPR in assisting with project PR, and to Preservation Equipment for supplying the acid-free paper used to protect the artwork.
 Last but not least, we have to thank the amazing team at Absolute Creative Media for creating this website and carrying out design work across the project.

 Based in Christchurch, Bournemouth, Dorset.
 Specialising in Contemporary British Art.

 A preview exhibition of prints from the project will be shown from Monday 27th January – 1st February 2020.

 Based in Baker Street, London.
 Specialising in Modern and Contemporary Art.

 An exhibition of the original paintings will be shown from Monday 10th February – Sunday 23rd February 2020.